-Increasing lead volume can be one of the most difficult tasks businesses face.
-What’s even more discouraging is when your website drives a lot of traffic but doesn’t seem to convert anyone from a visitor into an actual lead.
+Increasing lead volume can be one of the most difficult tasks any B2B business faces.
+Even more discouraging is when your website drives heavy traffic, but doesn’t convert any visitors into leads.

-Oftentimes this doesn’t have to do with your product or services.
-Rather, a big issue we see is landing pages that frankly aren’t built with conversion in mind.
+Usually, this doesn’t have to do with your B2B product or services.
+Rather, a big issue we see is that B2B landing pages aren’t built with conversion in mind.
+You can see our ranked Landing Page Analysis by clicking on the linked image below.

-In this article, I’m going to go over some of the best practices for designing landing pages that not only look amazing, but convert at amazing rates as well.
+To avoid these mistakes and more, we’re going to go over the landing page best practices for design.
+These practices ensure your landing pages will not only look amazing, but convert at amazing rates as well.

 Keep Calls to Action Above the Fold